 If you doubt whether these doughnuts are as good as I say… I recently made them for a friend and her family and delivered them in a bakery doughnut box.
 My friend’s daughter didn’t believe they were homemade, especially after tasting how fresh-from-the-bakery-delicious they tasted.
 Whether you serve them in a baker’s box or on a paper napkin, you’ll get rave reviews and requests to make Chocolate Cake Doughnuts again and again.
 Don’t even tell anyone how easy they are… let everyone be amazed at your perfected skills in doughnut-making. 😉

-- In a small saucepan, heat the butter over medium-high heat, stirring regularly.
+- In a small saucepan, heat 4 Tablespoons butter over medium-high heat, stirring regularly.
 Once the butter has melted, keep heating until it just starts to brown and the fragrance of the butter turns nutty.
 Remove from the stove and let cool.

 - Preheat the oven to 325F degrees.
 Place the rack one place above the middle position.

-- In a medium bowl, whisk together flour, cocoa powder, baking soda, salt and brown sugar.
+- In a medium bowl, whisk together 1 cup flour, ¼ cup cocoa powder, ½ teaspoon baking soda, ¼ teaspoon salt and ½ cup brown sugar.

-- In a small bowl, whisk together buttermilk, egg, melted butter, and vanilla extract until thoroughly combined.
+- In a small bowl, whisk together ½ cup buttermilk, 1 egg, melted butter, and 1 teaspoon vanilla extract until thoroughly combined.

 - Pour the wet ingredients into dry ingredients with a large spoon or spatula.
 Fold together until all the ingredients are well combined, do not over mix it.

 - Add the ¼ cup mini chocolate chips and just fold in to spread throughout the mixture.